AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc-remote-transact.md

 At the moment, user can only specify the paymet asset via `H160` address.
 Even though payment asset references an asset in the destination chain, the remote asset must have a local derivative.
 This will be changed & improved in the future so that user can specify asset multilocation directly.

-In case user wants to pay using local currency derivative (wrapped ASTR or SDN) in the destination chain, please use the specialized zeroed H160 address `0x0000000000000000000000000000000000000000`.
+In case user wants to pay using local currency derivative (wrapped ASTR or SDN) in the destination chain, specialized zeroed H160 address,`0x0000000000000000000000000000000000000000`, should be used.

 ### Transact Weight